InterNetX/dart-domainrobot-sdk/README.md

-# Domainrobot API
+# Dart Domainrobot API

-A dart package for easy integration of the domainrobot api powered by InterNetX GmbH.
+A dart package for easy integration of the domainrobot API powered by InterNetX GmbH.

 ## Table of Contents